 ไปด้วยกันนะ / bpai dûay gan ná / Let’s go together.

 คนนั้นสวยนะ/ kon nán sŭay ná / That person is beautiful, isn’t she?

 3. It is used with a question when asking someone to repeat what they said.

 อะไรนะ / à rai ná / What?
 Pardon, What did you say?

 ที่ไหนนะ/ tîi năi ná /Where?
 Where was that again?

 I now hope you can now use the particle word, ná.
 Please give us feedback below.
 Now go and practice :-).

 If you are serious about learning Thai then you are welcome to book a free trial lesson with us.
-We teach private lessons online, at our school or a location of your choice in Bangkok – we can even combine this training to provide you with a unique solution.
+We teach private lessons online wherever you are.